top of page

 Watch this LCAN video on where solar panels can be installed

-Consult LCAN's "Before Calling Solar Installers
+Consult LCAN's "Before Calling Solar Installers"

 Review this guidance from Louisville Metro Government